Data centers with custom scenarios

-Your data center is to contain your custom demo scenario that you can use to evaluate or simply get more insights into Digital Experience Cloud scoring models and features.
+Your data center contains your custom demo scenario that you can use to evaluate or simply get more insights into Sitefinity Insight scoring models and features.

 Still, you should be aware of the capabilities, as well as the limitations, of sample data centers with custom scenarios.

 When you populate or repopulate data for a sample data center with custom scenario, the basic workflow is the following:

 - Previously generated data (if any) is deleted.
 This includes just the sample data, not the definitions of metrics or scoring models, such as conversion reports, campaigns, scoring rules, and so on.
 The reason is that before importing data for visitors and interactions, no previous data should interfere with the newly generated one.

 - Data is generated for a predefined set of 300 contacts with the following contact information: first name, last name, email, company, address, country, phone, device, browser, web page and industry.

 - Generate sentences for the defined touchpoints, conversions, personalization reports, A/B test, persona and lead scoring rules.

 - Calculate the statistics, based on the newly generated sentences.

 Keep in mind that data is generated for the minimum amount of rules required for a visitor to complete a conversion event.
 For example, if you define a conversion tracking with two rules: “Country is Bulgaria” OR “Company is Progress”, then data is generated only for the first rule since meeting either of the conditions matches the conversion event.
 The downside is that no data is generated for the second condition and you see a respective notification on the screen that this feature is unknown.